aleadamczak/XOXR/1-intro/readme.md

 # Definitions
 Well, XR is an umbrella term, and it stands for Extended Reality.
 However, Extended Reality is a spectrum, ranging from AR, to MR, to AV, to VR.
 But what do each of these abbreviations stand for?
 Let's see:

 - AR: **Augmented Reality**, where virtual objects are overlayed on top of reality.
-The environment is almost fully real, with incorporated virtual objects.
+In other words, the environment is almost fully real, with incorporated virtual objects.
 - MR: **Mixed Reality**, which has two definitions.
 It's either a synonym for XR, or an extension of Augmented Reality with an emphasis in the possibility to *interact with the virtual objects* introduced.
 - AV: **Augmented Virtuality**, in which real life objects are incorporated into the virtual invironment - so, it is mostly virtual.
 - VR: **Virtual Reality**, where the environment is fully virtual.